 Full sun is required to make this fruit tree happy.
 At least 6-8 hours of direct sunlight will help with fruit production.
 The tree will begin to bear fruit after 1-3 years of being planted.

 Hachiya persimmons are self-pollinating, meaning they don't need another tree nearby to cross-pollinate.
-Being this beautiful tree can stay small and compact, it is perfect for home gardens or small spaces!
+Being this beautiful tree can stay small and compact, it is perfect for home gardens or small spaces like patios!

 Shop the Hachiya Persimmon tree for sale!